 4. Select All cookies and site data.

-5. A list will appear with all cookies ordered by domain.
-To make it easier for you to find cookies from a specific domain, enter the address partially or totally in the Search cookies field.
+5. A list will appear with all the cookies ordered by domain.
+To make it easier for you to find the cookies of a certain domain, enter the address partially or totally in the Search for cookies field.

-6. After performing this filter, one or more lines will appear on the screen with the cookies of the requested website.
-Now you just have to select it and press the X to proceed with its removal.
+6. After performing this filter, one or more lines with the cookies of the requested web will appear on the screen.
+Now you just have to select it and press the X to proceed with its elimination.